 Compere Lapin [comperelapin.com]

-Best Restaurants In The CBD and Warehouse District | Top CBD And Warehouse Districts Restaurants
+Best Restaurants in the CBD and Warehouse District | Top CBD And Warehouse Districts Restaurants

 The CBD and Warehouse District can be magical after 5 p.m.
 Many of the people who work in the soaring office buildings have gone home.
 The streets are somewhat quiet.
 And as you walk down the sidewalk, all of the sudden you'll come across a bustling, busy restaurant that cuts through silence of the street.
 There are so many of these places in the area and each restaurant has its own special qualities about it.